Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Additional Experiments and Comparisons

 \subsection{Additional Efficiency Experiments and Discussion}

-We conduct additional experiments investigating Rough Transformers' runtime compared with other models, see Table \ref{table:speed1} for a summary of the results.
-In this experiment, we use the synthetic sinusoidal dataset considered in our paper and computed the runtime per epoch for varying sequence lengths.
+We conduct additional experiments to compare the runtime of Rough Transformers with other models.
+In this experiment, we use the synthetic sinusoidal dataset considered in our paper and compute the runtime per epoch for varying sequence lengths.
 We demonstrate results for two variants of RFormer: ``online”, which corresponds to computing the signatures of each batch during training (resulting in significant redundant computation), and ``offline”, which corresponds to computing the signatures in one go at the beginning of training.
-We also include a recent RNN-based model as a basis for comparison with high-performing RNN baselines.
+We include a recent RNN-based model as a basis for comparison with high-performing RNN baselines.
+In addition to the models discussed in Section \ref{sec:experiments}, we introduce Continuous Recurrent Units (CRU) \cite{schirmer2022modeling} as a new baseline.
+See Table \ref{table:speed1} for a summary of the results.

 We remark that previous running times are obtained with a batch size of 10.
 Further, the \texttt{ContiFormer} model could be run for $L=1000$ if decreasing the batch size to 2 (which significantly affects the parallelization process), avoiding OOM issues and resulting in 4025 seconds/epoch, which is several orders of magnitude larger than \texttt{RFormer}.
 As an additional experiment, we tested the epoch time (S/E) of \texttt{RFormer} for extremely oversampled sinusoidal time series.
 We show our results in the table below.